 The five groups based on both ability and experience.
 The actual speeds of the groups will be based on rider distribution, but will generally be as listed below:

 Group 1: 30+ km/h

-Each group will have approximately 50 cyclists and ride as a peleton.
-They are each supported by their own lead car, motorbike outriders (which protect the cyclists and manage the traffic in the UK and close the roads completely in France), mechanics van and medical support.
-Each group is also looked after by the HotChillee Ride Captains who motivate during the ride, provide assistance for the smooth running of the event, such as but not limited to, directions, peloton etiquette, drink breaks and advice.
+Each group will have approximately 60 cyclists and ride as a peloton.
+They are each supported by their own lead car, motorbike outriders (which manage the traffic in the UK and close the roads completely in France), mechanics van and medical support.
+Each group is also looked after by the HotChillee Ride Captains who are in radio contact with the support vehicles.

 The flagged race sections cover sprinting, climbing and general classification (GC).